mne-tools/mne-python/doc/manual/source_localization/inverse.rst

 where :math:`g_{1p}`, :math:`g_{2p}`, and :math:`g_{3p}` are the three columns
-of :math:`G` corresponding to source location :math:`p` and :math:`\gamma` is the order of the depth weighting, specified with the ``--weightexp`` option to mne_inverse_operator .
-The maximal amount of depth weighting can be adjusted ``--weightlimit`` option.
+of :math:`G` corresponding to source location :math:`p` and :math:`\gamma` is the order of the depth weighting.
+The maximal amount of depth weighting can be adjusted with ``depth`` parameter in :func:`mne.minimum_norm.make_inverse_operator`.

+..
+XXX: is there any example/tutorial showing the influence of this parameter?

 .. _mne_fmri_estimates: